Lines of pampas flowers make your garden look elegant and beautiful. But, at what cost?

 Before we answer that, let us introduce you to this gardener’s nightmare.

 The pampas grass is native to some regions of South America – namely, Chile, Brazil, and Argentina.
 The temperate climate of these regions is well-suited for its growth, though pampas grass does flourish in the late summer and fall seasons of North America.
-Interestingly, the pampas is a perennial type of grass – which reins in our next point.
+Interestingly, pampas are a perennial type of grass – which reins in our next point.

 Why Is Pampas Grass Difficult To Remove?